wakaflocka17/lip/ocaml-basics/ping-pong/README.md

 Here, l0, l2 and l3 are alternating, while l1 is not.

-A list of integers is **ping pong** if there is some central element (the "net") around which the others alternate.
+A list of integers is **ping pong** if there is some central element (the "net") around which the others alternate, without touching the net.
-For instance, the list l0 above is ping pong, while the others are not.
+For instance, the list l0 above is ping pong (with net 3 or 4), while the others are not.
 In particular,
 l1 is not alternating;
 in l2, the net should be between 2 and 3,